flowhub/jsjob/README.md

 Basic example

     echo '{"input": "sss"}' | jsjob-run http:/localhost:8001/spec/fixtures/jsjobs/return-input.js

-    # execute the .js file, and writes result (or error) to console
+Will execute the .js file in browser sandbox with the given data, and then writes result (or error) to the console.

     {"input": "sss"}

 Supported options